Back to destination list

 s3://bucket_name/path/to/files

-, with each table placed in its own directory.The (top level) spec section is described in the Destination Spec Reference.
+, with each table placed in its own directory.kind: destination

 spec: